Resilience - Yes

 Payments

 Full payment of sessions will be expected even if you are late for a session or do not attend a session.
 You are asked to pay seven calendar days in advance for your appointments.
-Fees are per session not per hour.
-You can also pay one month in advance to confirm your monthly appointment booking if you wish.
-We will meet at the same time/day each week via Zoom and you will receive the Zoom meeting link before your first therapy session.

 You are not contracted to any specific number of sessions.
 You may terminate therapy without further cost at any time you wish.